David, as a founding team, did you make a conscious decision to pursue VC funding?

-David: We looked at different financing options.
-It is important to me to emphasize that I have never seen it as a reason to celebrate once you have won investors over.
-This is a nice confirmation of your own business model, but as a founder you have to make a conscious choice whether you want to choose this financing method.
-VC financing has advantages, but you also sell shares of your company.
+David: We looked at a wide variety of financing methods.
+It is important for me to emphasize that I have never considered it a reason to celebrate winning investors.
+This is a nice endorsement for one’s business model, but as a founder, you have to consciously choose whether you want to take this financing route.
+It has advantages, but you also sell shares of your company in the process.

-We wanted to be independent of investors, but gradually saw how important investors are for our business model.
-We could grow from our own cash flow, but we made a conscious decision to accelerate our growth and get VC financing.
+We wanted to be independent of investors, but have gradually seen how important investors are for our business model.
+While we can also grow from our own cash flow, we then made a conscious decision to accelerate our growth and get VC funding.

-We then made a conscious decision to accelerate our growth and to get VC financing.
+But we […] then made a conscious decision to accelerate our growth and get VC funding.

-What have been the greatest benefits for you that have resulted from the VC financing?
+What have been the biggest benefits to you from VC funding?

-David: Apart from the fact that we were able to grow faster, we also wanted to bring in external know-how.
-That is why we decided on a mix of angel investors and venture capital.
-As a result, we now hold less percent of our own company, but have the advantages described.
+David: Apart from the fact that we could grow faster, we also wanted to bring in external know-how.
+That’s why we opted for a mix of angel investors and venture capital.
+As a result, we now hold fewer percentages in our own company, but have the advantages described above.

-Thanks to the investors, we also got through the Covid pandemic, which hit us hard.
+Thanks to investors, we also got through the Corona pandemic, which hit us hard.
 After all, our business model is to bring people together.
-As our investors believe in our mission, now more than ever, they have poured more money.
+Because our investors believe in our mission, now more than ever, they have poured in money.
 Without them, it would have been very difficult for us.

-Thanks to the investors, we also got through the Covid pandemic, which hit us hard.
+Thanks to investors, we also got through the Corona pandemic, which hit us hard.

 Was there a moment when you thought a different funding strategy would have been better?

-David: I’m not a person who thinks in “should, would, could”.
-I think it was the right way for us and I’m happy about the way it is.
-But everyone should be free to decide for themselves and their business model.
-Raising venture capital is often overly celebrated.
-The bootstrapping way is a very valid way for many business models.
-From my point of view, there needs to be more appreciation for this tougher path, which is not as triumphant as venture capital financing.
+David: I’m not a person who thinks in terms of “woulda, woulda, coulda.”
+I think it was the right way for us and I’m happy the way it is.
+But everyone should freely decide for themselves and their business model.
+Taking on venture capital is often over-celebrated.
+The bootstrapping route is a very valid route for many business models.
+From my perspective, there needs to be more appreciation for this harder road, which is not as triumphant as venture capital funding.

-The bootstrapping way is a very valid way for many business models.
-From my point of view, there needs to be more appreciation for this tougher path, which is not as triumphant as venture capital financing.
+The bootstrapping route is a very valid route for many business models.
+From my perspective, there needs to be more appreciation for this harder road, which is not as triumphant as venture capital funding.

-David: It had positive effects for us in several ways.
-We used to be able to bring talent on board that we would otherwise not have been able to pay for.
-Such financing is a signal to the outside world that makes it attractive for top talent.
+David: For us, it had a positive impact in many ways.
+We used to be able to bring in talent that we otherwise wouldn’t have been able to pay.
+Such funding sends a signal to the outside world that makes it attractive to top talent.
 The financing also had advantages for our product.
-We were able to afford development for our digital platform, which now has a lot of automation built into it.
-We would not have been able to finance this without investors.
+We’ve been able to afford development for our digital platform, which now has a lot of automation built into it.
+We could not have financed this without investors.

-David: We decided on the VC path and thus on a growth path.
+David: We have chosen the VC route and thus a growth route.
 We are ambitious.
 That’s why we chose investors like Acton Capital and MVentures.
-Of course, the growth has come at the expense of our profitability because we are reinvesting heavily.
+Of course, growth has come at the expense of our profitability because we reinvest heavily.
 But our investors don’t put any pressure on us.
 The cooperation is very cooperative.
-We have also designed the contracts in such a way that we as founders stay in the driver seat.
+In addition, we have structured the contracts in such a way that we, as founders, remain in the driver seat.

-What advice would you give to entrepreneurs who are just about to make this decision about a financing strategy?
-What should you watch out for?
+What advice would you give to entrepreneurs who are facing this decision for a financing strategy right now?
+What should they pay attention to?

-David: I would say: talk to other founders.
-Founders always like to give advice because they know what it’s like to be at the beginning.
+David: I would say talk to other founders.
+Founders are always happy to give advice because they know what it’s like when you’re just starting out.
 And don’t just speak once.
-You don’t make a financing round and then stop, but after two or three financing rounds you are faced with the question of whether you want to go in the direction of profitability or whether you want to add a larger financing round on top of that.
+You don’t do one round of financing and then stop, but after two or three rounds of financing you are faced with the question of whether you want to move towards profitability or do you want to do another larger round of financing on top of that.
 That’s why I recommend simply writing to founders on LinkedIn.
-It doesn’t matter whether you already know each other.
-I myself exchanged a lot with entrepreneurs, acquaintances and friends.
+It doesn’t matter if you already know each other.
+I myself have exchanged a lot with entrepreneurs, acquaintances and friends.

 Talk to other founders.
-Founders always like to give advice because they know what it’s like to be at the beginning.
+Founders are always happy to give advice because they know what it’s like when you’re just starting out.